NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/deploying.md

 npx hardhat ignition deploy ./ignition/modules/LockModule.js --network <your-network>
 ```

-If no network is specified, Hardhat Ignition will run against an in-memory instance of the Hardhat Network.
+If no network is specified, Hardhat Ignition will run against an in-memory instance of Hardhat Network.

 Read more about Hardhat Ignition in the [Hardhat Ignition documentation](/ignition).